ember-learn/guides-source/guides/release/tutorial/04-component-basics.md

   </div>
 </div>

 When invoking a component, Ember will replace the component tag with the content found in the component's template.
-Just like regular HTML tags, it is common to pass _[content]\(TODO: link to content)_ to components, like `<Jumbo>some content</Jumbo>`.
+Just like regular HTML tags, it is common to pass _content_ to components, like `<Jumbo>some content</Jumbo>`.
 We can enable this using the `{{yield}}` keyword, which will be replaced with the content that was passed to the component.

 Let's try it out by editing the index template: